 - following a healthy diet, with a limited fat intake

 - elevating the head of the bed before lying down

 - avoiding heavy lifting and straining

-There are diet and lifestyle changes that can often help to relieve the symptoms.
+The OWH suggest some diet and lifestyle changes that may help relieve the symptoms.
+These include: